Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

-This proposition together with an algebraic lemma will complete our proof. \begin{lem} Let C be a bigraded chain complex over $\FF[U_1,\ldots,U_{2n+k}]$.
+This proposition together with an algebraic lemma will complete our proof. \begin{lem} Let $C$ be a bigraded chain complex over $\FF[U_1,\ldots,U_{2n+k}]$.
 Then there is an isomorphism of bigraded $\FF[U_1,\ldots,U_{2n+k}]$-modules \end{lem} Here $U_j$ is chosen as in \text{Proposition \ref{stabilization: cone isom to g'}}.
-This lemma follows from Lemma 5.2.16 of \cite{MR3381987} with only some notation changes.
+This lemma follows from \cite[Lemma 5.2.16]{MR3381987} with only some notation changes.

 It follows from \text{Proposition \ref{homotopic U_i action}} that the choice of $U_j$ here is irrelevant to the quasi-isomorphism result.